shuyijia/ProjectOz/README.md

 Project Oz’s end to end span extraction pipeline clearly demonstrated ability to extract exact answers for a given query.

-For more informtation about the 50.045 Information Retrieval Course, visit https://istd.sutd.edu.sg/undergraduate/courses/50045-information-retrieval
+For more information about the 50.045 Information Retrieval Course, visit https://istd.sutd.edu.sg/undergraduate/courses/50045-information-retrieval

 Done by: